As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 - 1 cup (110 g) shredded carrot

-- 4 scallions, white and green parts, thinly sliced
+- 4 scallions white and green parts, thinly sliced

-- 2 Kirby cucumbers, thinly sliced
+- 2 Kirby cucumbers thinly sliced

-- 1 (10-ounce [283 g]) can Mandarin oranges
+- 1 can (10-ounces [283 g]) Mandarin oranges

 Instructions